All Episodes

 I would venture to guess 80%, maybe even more, are our voters.

-We also have uh most of those votes, the hundreds of thousands that haven't been counted, were the day of voters.
+We also have most of those votes, the hundreds of thousands that haven't been counted, were the day of voters.

-These are people who are not.
+These are people who are going to be able to.

-What do you think that roughly the idea the number realistically is because we add up what they're saying at 412,000 ish, but maybe more.
+Because we add up what they're saying at 412,000-ish, but maybe more.

 That's what they said.

-Well, we have a clear run to uh runway here to victory with all those votes left to count.
+Well, we have a clear run to runway here to victory with all those votes left to count.

 Hobbs needed to win mail-in votes by more.

-She didn't, and now we're seeing even more mail in.
+And now we're seeing even more mail-in.

-They had more people show up on election day to vote than did in 2020.
+They had more people show up on Election Day to vote than did in 2020.

-We had huge numbers of our voters show up to vote, and most of them haven't been counted yet.
+We had huge numbers of our voters show up to vote.

-And we're only down by twelve thousand.
+And we're only down by 12,000.

-So what what the hell happened last night?
+Well, what the hell happened last night?

-So I'm watching last night and I'm looking at these numbers, and I'm like, they're not making sense.
+So I'm watching last night, and I'm looking at these numbers, and I'm like, they're not making sense.

-You're down by twelve, fourteen points.
+You're down by 12, 14 points.

 I'm like, there's no way.